ricsanfre/pi-cluster/docs/_docs/basic-os-configuration.md

 VXLAN support is not present in kernel since Ubuntu 21.04.
 It makes K3S fail to run.
 See more details in [K3S issue](https://github.com/k3s-io/k3s/issues/4234)

 Starting with Ubuntu 21.10, vxlan support on Raspberry Pi has been moved into a separate kernel module, that need to be manually installed.
 See specific [Raspberry PI K3S specific installation requirements](https://docs.k3s.io/advanced#raspberry-pi).
-Further details [here](https://bugs.launchpad.net/ubuntu/+source/linux-raspi/+bug/1947628)
+Further details in this [Ubuntu bug: "VXLAN support is not present in kernel - Ubuntu 21.10 on Raspberry Pi 4 (64bit)"](https://bugs.launchpad.net/ubuntu/+source/linux-raspi/+bug/1947628)

 ```shell
 sudo apt install linux-modules-extra-raspi & reboot